prakhar22571/portfolio/README.md

-The project is hosted on Github Pages at https://prakhar22571.github.io/portfolio/
+This project is hosted on Github Pages at https://prakhar22571.github.io/portfolio/